TonyGenova/MachineLearningNotes/README.md

 ##### Unsupervised Learning
  - given this dataset, can the machine find structure?
  - Clustering - how to identify groupings?
+###### K Means
+ - Randomly assign cluster centroid
+   - Compute mean of points assigned to each group, then move the cluster centroid to the mean point
+   - recompute which points are now assigned to the centroid, and repeat process
+ - Parameters

 #### Model and Cost Function Section
  - Hypothesis (h) is tested on how X maps to Y